Clowns in Spacetime

 It doesn't matter if you're standing still, if you're cycling, if you're running, if you're running really close alongside it, it's always traveling at this speed.

-You know, if speed is absolute and not changing, and that's kind of everyone's scratching their head over, something has to change and it ends up being time.
+speed exactly so basically something had to give you know if speed is absolute and not changing and that's kind of everyone's scratching their head over something has to change and it ends up being time

 And that does seem crazy on the face of it.